rancher/opni/enhancements/aiops/20230203-anomaly-keyword-filter.md

 | Normal log messages that happen to contain anomalous keywords are filtered out of the training dataset.  | We may need to add additional guidelines to filter out log messages from the training dataset. |

 ## Level of Effort:
-* Come up with list of anomalous keywords: less than a day
-* Design query to filter out logs with anomalous keywords: less than a delay
 * Add changes to code base: 1 day
 * Test changes: 1 day